Background:

 This will allow you to use HMRC’s Digital Service.
 Read the HMRC Digital Service section of this webpage.

-We will send the majority of active or deferred remedy members their remediable pension savings statement by October 2024.
 We’ll update this information once we know more on the timings for issuing these statements.

 What to do if you’ve received a 2021/22 pension savings statement